graysentinel/breathandblood/bnb-srd.md

 #### Fighter

-**Any Means Necessary** - Instead of attacking, make a BLD saving throw.
-On a success, you may blind, knock down, interrupt, or otherwise temporarily disadvantage your opponent.
+**Any Means Necessary** - If you deal 4 or more damage with an attack, you may also blind, knock down, interrupt, or otherwise temporarily disadvantage your opponent.

 **Cleave** - When your attack kills an opponent, you may immediately attack again.